tjb389/INF502-Fall2019/Students/Begay_Taylor.md

 3 Outcomes of the Paper: V = IR; voltage, current, resistance

-Link to the Paper Online: [Github](http://fuuu.be/polytech/ELECH402/Microelectronic%20Circuits%20by%20Sedra%20Smith,5th%20edition.pdf)
+Link to the Paper Online: [Microelectronics Circuits](http://fuuu.be/polytech/ELECH402/Microelectronic%20Circuits%20by%20Sedra%20Smith,5th%20edition.pdf)